3menu/astrowind/src/pages/terms.md

 ## Changes to These Terms and Conditions

-We reserve the right, at Our sole discretion, to modify or replace these Terms at any time.
-By continuing to access or use Our Service after those revisions become effective, You agree to be bound by the revised terms.
+FAR QR reserves the right, at its sole discretion, to modify or replace these Terms at any time.
+By continuing to access or use the Service after those revisions become effective, You agree to be bound by the revised terms.
 If You do not agree to the new terms, in whole or in part, please stop using the website and the Service.

 ## Contact Us and Support

-If you have any questions about these Terms and Conditions or need support, You can <a href='/contact/' class='underline font-medium decoration-primary hover:text-primary transition duration-200'>contact</a> us via: **Email:** farqr.com@gmail.com
+If you have any questions about these Terms and Conditions or need support, You can <a href='/contact/' class='underline font-medium decoration-primary hover:text-primary transition duration-200'>contact</a> FAR QR support via: **Email:** farqr.com@gmail.com

-**Service Level Agreement (SLA):** We operate as a lean team.
-While we **strive** to respond to support inquiries within 24 to 48 business hours, please acknowledge that response times may be extended due to high inquiry volumes, technical difficulties, or **force majeure events** beyond our reasonable control.
+**Service Level Agreement (SLA):** FAR QR operates as an independently run platform.
+While the aim is to respond to support inquiries within 24 to 48 business hours, please acknowledge that response times may be extended due to high inquiry volumes, technical difficulties, or **force majeure events** beyond reasonable control.